trevclaridge/Drone-Drifters/GM Focused/Campaign Ideas.md

 There should be multiple alliances between alien species.
 Kind of like the Council races from Mass Effect, but there would be multiple Councils.

+---

+A species/nation that is are the willing servants/helpers/assistants of another species or nation.
+They are trying to atone for some incredibly harsh wrongdoing from the past.
+Neither speak very openly about what that atrocity was, so as not to give other peoples the idea